bradbell/cppad_py/sphinx/test_out/no_parent_res.rst

 :ref:`xsrst_py<xsrst_py>` > :ref:`child_cmd<child_cmd>` > :ref:`no_parent_exam<no_parent_exam>` > no_parent_res

 .. meta::
-   :keywords: no, parent, result
+   :keywords: no_parent_res, no, parent, result

-.. index:: no, parent, result
+.. index:: no_parent_res, no, parent, result

 .. _no_parent_res: